Need A Happiness Boost? Spend Your Money To Buy Time, Not More Stuff

 Respondents completed survey questions about whether they spent money each month to increase their free time by paying someone else to complete unenjoyable tasks, and if so, how much they spent.

-In addition, the respondents were asked to rank their own level of happiness on a 10 point scale of life satisfaction.
+In addition, the respondents were asked to rank their own level of happiness on a 10-point scale of life satisfaction.
 Think of the scale as a happiness ladder with 10 rungs.

-"What we found is that people who spent money to buy time reported being almost one full point higher on our 10 point ladder, compared to people who did not use money to buy time," Dunn explains.
-People from across the income spectrum "benefitted from buying time," she adds.
+"What we found is that people who spent money to buy time reported being almost one full point higher on our 10-point ladder, compared to people who did not use money to buy time," Dunn explains.
+People from across the income spectrum benefited from "buying time," she adds.

 Moving up one rung on the happiness ladder may not sound like much, but the researchers say they're very excited by their results.